Private Dyslexia Evaluations in Northwest Arkansas:

 Pre-evaluation intake call

-Standardized testing in phonological awareness, rapid naming, memory, decoding, encoding (spelling), fluency, and comprehension
+Standardized testing in phonological awareness, rapid naming, memory, decoding, spelling, fluency, and comprehension

 Strengths-focused language and narrative analysis

-Follow-up consultation to discuss results and plan next steps
+Follow-up consultation to review results and plan next steps

 -

-You’ll receive onboarding forms and a testing date
+Onboarding forms and a testing date are provided

-Assessment is completed virtually and yrein-person in Northwest Arkansas
+Assessment completed virtually or in person in Northwest Arkansas

-Report is delivered and discussed in a final parent meeting
+Report delivered and reviewed in a final parent meeting

 -

-Yes — our evaluations are written to align with both Arkansas dyslexia law and federal IDEA criteria.
+Evaluations are aligned with both Arkansas dyslexia law and federal IDEA criteria.

-Reports are written by a licensed Speech-Language Pathologist (MS CCC-SLP) with advanced certification in Structured Literacy (C-SLDI).
+Evaluations are authored by a licensed Speech-Language Pathologist (MS CCC-SLP) with advanced certification in Structured Literacy (C-SLDI)

-While schools are not legally required to accept private evaluations, many do — especially when the report is comprehensive, clearly written, and backed by qualified credentials.
+While schools are not legally required to accept private evaluations, many do when reports are comprehensive, clearly written, and supported by strong credentials.

 -

 School screenings are brief and not diagnostic.
-They may flag risk but don’t determine why a child is struggling.
+They may identify risk but do not explain why a child is struggling.

 Pinpoints the root cause of reading and spelling difficulties

-Provides a written diagnosis (when appropriate) and a full plan for next steps
+Provides a written diagnosis (when appropriate) and a clear plan for next steps

-🧠 Our process goes far beyond “screening” — it gives you answers, clarity, and a real plan.
+This process goes far beyond a simple screening — it delivers answers, clarity, and a real path forward.

 -